 Court agreed with defendants that, to the extent that the complaint alleged a claim for violation of this statute, the claim should be construed as a negligence-based claim.
 Thus, the claim was subject to the two-year statute of limitations and discovery rule.
 185 F. Supp.
 3d 1247 (2016).

 Court concluded that the last act of alleged discrimination or retaliation that plaintiff, a condominium owner, relied upon in plaintiff's intentional infliction of emotional distress claim and other negligence claims was the filing of a lien on plaintiff's unit by defendant, an apartment association.
 However, plaintiff did not allege any allegedly unlawful acts within the two-year statute of limitations period before the filing of the complaint.
-Thus, court concluded that plaintiff's claims of intentional infliction of emotion distress, negligent infliction of emotional distress, negligence, gross negligence, and violation of this statute were time-barred.
+Thus, court concluded that plaintiff's claims of intentional infliction of emotional distress, negligent infliction of emotional distress, negligence, gross negligence, and violation of this statute were time-barred.
 Summary judgment was granted in favor of defendants.
 185 F. Supp.
 3d 1247 (2016).

 Condominium declaration provision that in development controversies (proceedings against respondent), petitioner must, inter alia, hire an attorney with a certain quality rating, obtain an opinion letter indicating that petitioner has a substantial likelihood of success on the merits, and impose a special litigation assessment to fund arbitration or litigation, violated subsection (a) because it imposed limitations on petitioner association of apartment owners in arbitration or litigation with respondent more restrictive than those imposed on other persons.
 130 H. 152, 307 P.3d 132 (2013).